“To manipulate someone by psychological means into doubting their own sanity.”

 For those who experience weight fluctuations such as weight gain with hypothyroidism, how often have they heard a doctor dismiss their concerns with “Your test results are fine, it must be down to your diet.
 Just eat less and exercise more,” yet the hypothyroid person has already been doing this, even to the point of making their thyroid condition worse from starving themselves with such little calorie intake and forcing exercise to the point of exhaustion.
 But they must be lying; not doing enough or trying hard enough.

-What these patients often discover is that a key component of the thyroid panel (a group of tests that give a comprehensive look at your thyroid health), such as Free T3 or Reverse T3, hasn’t been tested and when they do finally get it tested, often by going private, it’s far from optimal.
-In fact, they find that a low Free T3 or unhealthy Reverse T3 ratio is the cause behind their weight gain and other physical symptoms and finally, they get the confirmation that they aren’t imagining it at all.
+What these patients often discover is that a key component of the thyroid panel (a group of tests that give a comprehensive look at your thyroid health), such as Free T3 hasn’t been tested and when they do finally get it tested, often by going private, it’s far from optimal.
+In fact, they find that a low Free T3 is the cause behind their weight gain and other physical symptoms and finally, they get the confirmation that they aren’t imagining it at all.

 Advocating for Ourselves